Return to Workshop

 Monitor VM Utilization Interval

-Examine the screen that appears, showing a detailed report of CPU, memory, disk I/O, and network.
+Step 3: Examine the on-screen report detailing CPU, memory, disk I/O, and network.

 - To see a specific data point, hover over any chart.